 Every Penny Earned Counts

 From a young age, children can comprehend the concept of working for money.
-Over time, they can understand the concept of delayed gratification, and saving for the things they want.
+Over time, they can understand the concept of delayed gratification, and save for the things they want.
 Whenever possible, children should be given the opportunity to earn their pocket money, rather than having it handed to them.

-As they progress into high school and college, even weekend or holiday work may fit into a busy student schedule.
+As they progress through high school and college, even weekend or holiday work may fit into a busy student schedule.
 Not only does this enable the child to see to some of his own needs, but it also empowers him with the value of solid work ethic.

 Teens and young adults don’t need to work full-time jobs in order to contribute, and small amounts earned over time add up.
 Even the lowest wage-earners can bring home $100 per week, working less than ten hours.

 In a plastic generation, very few people worry about keeping a ledger or a checkbook.
 Instead, they monitor accounts, which often leads to a shortage of funds every month over forgotten bills or excess spending.
 Free and inexpensive apps are a good solution for those who don’t like old-fashioned pen and paper.
 Spending only cash, and not using cards, can also help keep a budget on track.

 Free and inexpensive apps are a good solution for those who don’t like old-fashioned pen and paper.
 Spending only cash, and not using cards, can also help keep a budget on track.

 Kids should have the opportunity to learn about the family budget, and how money is divided up every month.
 Parents should also help kids create their own budgets, and even create mock budgets so that they can see how far money goes in the adult world.